artstorm/ios-app-icon-appearance/README.md

     - Open `File` → `Build Settings...`.
     - Select `iOS` as the platform and click `Build` (or `Build And Run`).
-    - **Important:** This package modifies the Xcode project to use app icon features introduced with **Xcode 16**.
+    - **Important:** This package modifies the Xcode project to use app icon features introduced with Xcode 16.
 Ensure your build will be opened and archived with Xcode 16 or newer.

 3.  **Verify in Xcode (Xcode 16+):**
     _ Open your generated `.xcodeproj` or `.xcworkspace` file in Xcode.